 Not only unfit to lead, but dangerous.

-I really I appreciate that because I uh, you know, I I did it with those those two unrelated stories, one the California election, uh District 50, and uh and this emanual statement uh w about that, and then Al-Qaeda's statement on Zerkawi's death, and you're absolutely right.
+Really, I appreciate that because I, you know, I did it with those two unrelated stories, one the California election, District 50, and this Emmanuel statement about that, and then Al-Qaeda's statement on Zarkawi's death.

 It's an alternative universe they both created for themselves, particularly the Democrats.

-I mean, uh these people are so devoid of being grounded in reality that it's uh it's humorous to watch it and to consider themselves victors.
+I mean, these people are so devoid of being grounded in reality that it's humorous to watch it and consider themselves victors.

-And of course, uh you know, I think one of the things, Cynthia, that that that helps this along, and I don't it's a chicken or egg question, but is it the drive-by media and their incessant polling and their reporting of news as they hope it turns out that makes the Democrats think that those things are going to happen, or is it the Democrats and the way they leak and talk and inform the reporters of the drive-by media that caused the drive-by media to reflect what Democrats think.
+And of course, I think one of the things, Cynthia, that helps this along, and I don't, it's a chicken or egg question, but is it the drive-by media and their incessant polling and their reporting of news as they hope it turns out that makes the Democrats think that those things are going to happen?

 I don't know which it is.